When the Beatles Met Cassius Clay

-One of the perks of being a Beatle that the group had to get used to in the early days was getting to rub shoulders with the rich and famous.
+One of the perks of being a Beatle that the group had to get used to in the early days was rubbing shoulders with the rich and famous.
 One of the first celebrities they met on that first trip to the U.S. was boxer Cassius Clay.

 At the time, the 22-year old Clay was prepping for his first fight against heavyweight champion Sonny Liston, which was scheduled for Feb.
 25, 1964, at the Convention Center in Miami Beach.
 His meeting with the Beatles took place a week before, on Feb.
 18, at the 5th Street Gym on Miami Beach, which was owned by Clay's trainer, Angelo Dundee.

 Two days earlier, the Beatles proved to America that they were no fluke with their second appearance on The Ed Sullivan Show, which was filmed at the nearby Deauville Hotel.
 Before going back to England on Feb.
 22, they spent a few more days in the Florida sun, where they were treated like royalty.

 "There were two great things in Florida," Ringo Starr said in Anthology.
 "One: I was taken to my first drive-in in a Lincoln Continental by two very nice young ladies.
 Two: A family lent us their boat and let me drive.
 It was a 60-foot speedboat, which I proceeded to bring into port head-on, not really knowing much about speedboats ...
 They have those pretty rails on the front, and I bent the bugger all over the place.
 But they didn't seem to mind, you know; they were just happy!"